 The ways many people supplemented limited and precarious access disappeared when public spaces closed.
 Before the COVID-19 outbreak, hundreds of thousands of low-income adults – including newcomers, people with precarious jobs or social assistance, and those with disabilities – were accessing the Internet and developing digital skills in libraries and adult learning centres for language, literacy, secondary credentials, professional certification, and employment.

 At the same time, the need for a broad range of digital and literacy skills dramatically increased.
 In a recent survey we conducted, Ontario Literacy and Basic Skills programs estimated that less than 50% of their clients have household Internet access during the ongoing crisis.
 Nearly all adult basic skills programs began offering remote learning in mid-March.
 Many relied on texting, phone calls and mail for instruction and outreach.

 The shutdown demonstrated that patchwork programs without long-term policies that ensure all Canadians can fully engage in digital spaces, with household access and devices, simply don’t work.
 Digital access and literacy inequalities need to be addressed together to prevent the divide from widening farther.
 Now is the time to act on the big shifts in people’s understanding of what the digital divide looks like and what it means as a result of the crisis.

 Read more about the digital divide and experiences of limited and seamless access: https://alphaplus.ca/download/the-impact-of-ontarios-digital-divide/

-Matthias Sturm is the former Senior e-Learning and Research Consultant and now works as a consultant for AlphaPlus.
-He is a PhD candidate researching digital equity at Simon Fraser University.
+Opinion written by Christine Pinsent-Johnson, Organizational Development Consultant with AlphaPlus and Matthias Sturm, former Senior e-Learning and Research Consultant with AlphaPlus and currently a PhD candidate researching digital equity at Simon Fraser University.